 I just returned from my family’s first trip to Disney World in Orlando.
 It was a truly special week for my two kids, especially my nearly six-year-old daughter.
 But what stood out to me is how expertly Disney has merged the physical and digital worlds to create one, connected and memorable experience.

 This merging of the physical and digital worlds is one of Mendix CTO Johan den Haan’s top predictions for 2016.
-This trend is being driven by the rapid proliferation of sensors and connected devices, aka the Internet of Things.
+This trend is being driven by the rapid proliferation of sensors and connected devices, aka the Internet of Things (or just IoT).
 Digitally savvy organizations are able to effectively harness the IoT and the deluge of data it creates to transform their operations, products and services and even business models.

 What’s Disney’s secret to merging the physical and digital worlds?
 It all starts with the MagicBand, a colorful, waterproof wristband for each family member that uses Radio Frequency (RF) technology.
 MagicBands seamlessly connect your physical experience at Disney parks and resorts to the MyDisneyExperience web and mobile apps, integrating pre-trip planning, on-site activities, post-trip memories and more.
 In the process, Disney has created new and enhanced customer experiences, as well as new digital products and services.

 Let’s take a look at a few examples:

 - No tickets, no keys, no problem – MagicBands are automatically loaded with all your hotel reservations, park tickets and other experiences (e.g. character meals such as Cinderella’s Royal Table).
 They can be instantly activated at a resort or park, simply by touching the MagicBand to a sensor called a touch point.